adem4ik/qfusion_ideas/README.md

 * Global for spectators, team only for player chat messages of item pickups (not weapons)
 * Sound on dropping weapon by bind
 * Add trail effect for MG bullets
+* Add damage plums/numbers as a replacement of cartoon hits effect